 The Gore Tex lining is comfortable in hot weather, allowing for breathability, but still keeps out water if you end up in a rainstorm.

 Small attention to detail will impress serious hikers.
 For example, the Achilles notch in the collar keeps your ankle comfortable despite a thick cuff.
 The Asoflex TPU lasting board gives both torsion control and stability.
 The chances of rolling an ankle are slim, even on loose rocks.
 The TPS midsole gives propulsion not often seen in hiking boots.

 These truly are serious hiking boots but they are equally at home on extended hiking trails in your local state park as they are on a week-long excursion into the mountains.

 You won’t find a lot of bad reviews for these boots but you will find that these two complaints are the most common of the ones you do find.

-For shoes priced around $300 retail, having a your boot come apart just in the beginning of its expected lifespan is disappointing.
-Asolo does have excellent customer service and resoling is an option.
+For shoes priced around $300 retail, having your boot come apart just at the beginning of its expected lifespan is disappointing.
+Asolo does have excellent customer service and resolving is an option.

 The Final Step

 Despite two disadvantages, the Asolo TPS 520 GV EVO is still an incredible hiking and backpacking boot.
 It can be tough to find quality footwear that looks like old-school leather boots but have today’s standards of comfort, yet Asolo delivers.

 The All-Outdoors Guide team is comprised of enthusiastic experts that enjoy helping others that aspire to be better at outdoor fun.
 Part of that is making sure you have the right gear and information when it’s time to go out and have fun.
 Some of our team have accomplished amazing feats like climbing 6000 feet to the top of mountains, others have explored every dirt trail they could find and we even have some people that have backpacked solo on various continents.
 No matter what our readers want to learn and do, our team is here to help them accomplish those goals.